pegeler/REDCapRITS/README.md

 After the package is installed, follow these instructions:

-1. Download the record dataset and metadata.
+1. Download the record dataset and metadata (data dictionary).
 This can be accomplished by several methods:
     - Using the API.
 Check with your REDCap administrator for details.
     - Exporting the data from the web interface by selecting *CSV / Microsoft Excel (raw data)*.